pereorga/keyboard-shortcuts/README.md

 \* This shortcut is turned off by default.
 To turn it on, select Start  > Settings  > Cortana, and turn on the toggle under Let Cortana listen for my commands when I press the Windows logo key + C.
 Cortana is available only in certain countries/regions, and some Cortana features might not be available everywhere.
 If Cortana isn't available or is turned off, you can still use search.

-\*\* When a Windows tip appears, bring focus to the Tip.
-Pressing the keyboard shortcuts again to bring focus to the element on the screen to which the Windows tip is anchored.

 #### Command Prompt keyboard shortcuts